Monthly Tech-Tip from Tony Hansen SignUp

 Mold Natches

 3D design and 3D printing are enabling a rethink of almost every detail of how molds are made.
-The way in which natches are incorporated into working molds, what natches need to be and even if they need to be there at all, are among the changes.
-The precision of 3D-printing can really be leveraged to imagine and create new ways interlocking multipiece molds.
+The way in which natches are incorporated into working molds, what natches need to be and even if they need to be there at all, are all on the table.
+The precision of 3D-printing can really be leveraged to imagine and create new ways of interlocking multipiece molds.

 More advanced options involved fitting natches to already created working mold parts.
 This is done by the incorporation of smooth recessed 3D printed platforms to which natch hardware can be positioned and epoxied.

-While natches can be purchased the other hardware needed to embed them necessitates 3D printing anyway.
+While natches can be purchased, the other hardware needed to embed them necessitates 3D printing anyway.
 So you might as well print the natches also.
-Making them all yourself enables the ultimate in flexibility.
-And you will never be caught out of stock.
+Making them all yourself enables not only flexibility in shape and size but also assures that you will never be caught out of stock.

 Related Information